Vivienne Lia

-Vivienne Theresa Upendo Lia (born 27 September 2006) is an English professional footballer who plays as a winger for Women's Super League 2 club Nottingham Forest on loan from Women's Super League club Arsenal and the England Under-19 national team.
+Vivienne Theresa Upendo Lia (born 27 September 2006) is an English professional footballer who plays as a winger for Eintracht Frankfurt and the England under-20s.

 Early life

 Lia grew up in North London, as the youngest of five siblings, and is a life-long Arsenal fan.
-She joined Whetstone Wanderers at the age of 10, followed by the Arsenal Women's Academy at the age of 14.
+Her mother was born in Tanzania.
+Lia joined Whetstone Wanderers at the age of 10, followed by the Arsenal Women's Academy at the age of 14.
 Lia made 4 appearances for the academy team in the 2023–24 season, scoring one goal.

 Club career

 Arsenal

 Lia made her senior debut for Arsenal at the age of 17 on 14 February 2024 against London City Lionesses in the quarter-finals of the Women's League Cup, replacing Katie McCabe in the 82nd minute.
 She then made her second appearance for the Gunners in their League Cup semi-final, a 4–0 win over Aston Villa, coming on in the 90th minute to replace Frida Maanum.

 Lia started for the Gunners in their 2024 post-season 1–0 win against A-League All-Stars Women, providing the assist for the only goal of the game, scored by fellow striker Alessia Russo.
 Later in the summer, Lia started in Arsenal's first pre-season match against Washington Spirit, before being replaced by Steph Catley in the 78th minute.

 Lia signed her first professional contract with Arsenal on 14 January 2025.